wunderkind2k1/ai-pdf-renamer/README.md

 ## Requirements

-- `ocrmypdf`: For PDF text extraction
+- `ocrmypdf`: Required for PDF text extraction (mandatory dependency)
 - `curl`: For making API requests
 - `jq`: For JSON processing
 - `Ollama`: Running locally with one of the following models: